 NDS has created the Workforce Wizard through which the sector can track its own trends, and you will find this under Benchmarking your workforce.

-Workforce Wizard is a simple online tool to help disability organisations track workforce trends.
-Workforce Wizard supports organisations in monitoring the workforce and sector changes making informed decisions about workforce development and planning for the future.
+The NDS Workforce Census data collection is a unique resource for the disability sector.
+Workforce Census supports organisations in monitoring the workforce and sector changes making informed decisions about workforce development and planning for the future.

 Third edition - July 2018